Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/DDRMC_2D_eye_scan/README.md

-## Accessing the Tutorial Reference Files
+### Accessing the Tutorial Reference Files

 To access the reference files, type the following into a terminal: `git clone https://github.com/Xilinx/Vivado-Design-Tutorials/tree/master/Device_Architecture_Tutorials/Versal/NoC_DDRMC`

-# Overall Flow
+## Overall Flow

 Python code is provided as a template for setting up and executing a 2D read or write margin request.
-This code along with the ChipScoPy API is executed by the Python client and communicates through the CS and HW server (which may or may not be hosted on the same computer as the Python client) to the Versal ACAP.
-Inside the ACAP the DDR Memory Controllers take the requests for margin scan, perform the necessary reads or writes to the DDR memory to collect the data, and then return the data back to the Python client.
+This code along with the ChipScoPy API is executed by the Python client and communicates through the CS and HW server (which may or may not be hosted on the same computer as the Python client) to the Versal acap.
+Inside the Adaptive SoC the DDR Memory Controllers take the requests for margin scan, perform the necessary reads or writes to the DDR memory to collect the data, and then return the data back to the Python client.
 The Python client then calls ChipScoPy API functions to construct the 2D eye from the margin data, and saves the data for later reference.

 <a target="_blank" rel="noopener noreferrer" href="images/data_flow_img.png"><img src="images/data_flow_img.png" alt="data_flow_img" style="max-width:100%;"></a></p>

 **Note**: The two PCs in the illustration may be combined into one.
-They are shown as separate to indicate a lab PC connected to the ACAP and a Python Client remotely communicating with the lab PC.
+They are shown as separate to indicate a lab PC connected to the Adaptive SoC and a Python Client remotely communicating with the lab PC.

 There are three Python files that are included with this tutorial:
   - versal_2d_eye_scan.py    : Python code for 2D eye scan